The progression to a higher state of development.

 “The roof had shocks on it which allowed it to move like that of a SuperModified wing.” – That is a MYTH.
 The roof was mounted and not a movable piece.
 The roof was wide and did act as a wing, as any large wide roof would, but it did not move like a wing.

 “Something broke on the Batmobile early in the race..” – That is TRUE.
-The Batmobile actually had two issues during the race itself.
-During my interview with Gary Balough he stated that the rocker arm broke on lap seven and not long after the engine had dropped a cylinder.
+As incredible as it may sound, Gary Balough said the Batmobile actually had two issues occur.
+During my interview with Gary, he stated that the rocker arm broke on lap seven and not long after the engine had dropped a cylinder.
 Dropping a cylinder might really be a stretch for some to swallow, but not when you look at the facts.
 The aerodynamics and ground effects of the Modified included a large roof, side pods with skirting to direct air for rear steering, much like today’s dirt Modifieds.
 The air for the natural air induction system, that forced air directly into the engine, was not just fed by duct work beginning at the opening of the grill.
 The side pods also had channels which drove more air back into the engine.
 This air induction system increased the horsepower dramatically.

 Again, “The engine was illegal.” – That is a MYTH and one that most surfaces by those still in disbelief that aero, ground effects and an air induction system could have given them that much of an edge.
 As stated earlier in the story, the engine came from the same builder, Ron Hutter, who’s power plants powered Richie Evans’ machines to National and track titles through the years.
 DIRT officials inspected the motor as well as inspected the futuristic Modified itself not once, but twice.
 The motor was perfectly legal.

 Thank you to Gary Balough for his valuable time, insight and very enjoyable conversation.